westonrobot/robotics101/lab_sessions/lab8/lab.md

 With the dataset prepared and (painstakingly) annotated, it is now finally time to start training our model.
 Upload your notebook onto Google ColabOpen up the notebook and go to the Model Training Section.
 Follow the instructions in the notebook on how you can train your own model.

 Ensure that you have connected to a GPU runtime before starting your model training.
-YOu can do so by clicking on the "Change runtime type" button and changing the hardware accelerator to GPU.
+You can do so by clicking on the "Change runtime type" button and changing the hardware accelerator to GPU.
 Otherwise, your model training time will take a significantly longer time to complete.

 Note: The notebook has been purposely written with some brevity, such that students will have to learn how to look for relevant information and approach a problem without step-by-step instructions (which is an important skill for any engineer to have).
 Nevertheless, most of the concepts in the notebook have been discussed and most problems that you may encounter can be solved with some googling and an understanding of the concepts discussed.